 4. Sending threads

-5. Making fake profiles or intimidate someone else.
+5. Making fake profiles or intimidating someone else.

-6. Comments on sexuality, religion, and race, or gender.
+6. Comments on sexuality, religion, race, or gender.

 There’s no limit to who can view or take part in cyberbullying, content can get accessed through search engines.
 It is tough to get it removed entirely from online channels.

 There are 4 major places where you can see the occurrence of cyberbullying:

 1. Social media (FB, Instagram, Twitter, Snapchat, etc)